allanglen/c172-flight-sim-panel/docs/_docs/03-io/01-ardsimx.md

 {% include image.html file="arduino_wiring.jpg" %}

-I am currently using ArdSimX 1.x but I am awaiting the release of ArdSimX.2 to finish wiring up the [avionics stack](/docs/avionics/).

-The use of multiplexers in ArdSimX.2 will make it possible to use a common 6-wire bus for the avionics stack allow for [much cleaner, more modular wiring](https://ardsimx.blogspot.com/2017/10/ardsimx2-io-structure.html).

-More coming on this..
+I plan on upgrading to [SimVimCockpit](http://www.simvim.com/svcockpit.html) (aka ArdSimX 2.0) in the future to take advantage of multiplexers and allow for modular avionics but ArdSimX is working very well for my current needs.